0xpr03/service-daemon/README.md

 ***Currently in development and not production ready!***

-Process controller allowing to start/stop/input processes via your browser, in async Rust.
+Process daemon allowing to start/stop/input processes via your browser, in async Rust.

 - [ ] Web Interface
 - [X] 2FA Authentification